MichaelCurrin/kokoro-speech-demo/README.md

-# Kokoro text to speech tests
+# Kokoro speech demo
-> Explore a Python library for text to speech output
+> Explore the Kokoro Python library for text to speech output

 ## Links